 2019 Extended Angling Season

-When do the 2019 Extended Seasons for rainbow trout and Atlantic salmon start?
+What are the dates of the 2019 Extended Seasons for rainbow trout and Atlantic salmon?

 The 2019 Extended Rainbow Trout Season - September 16 to November 30 (most locations).